 The basic idle process management method is “Suspend and Resume”.
 This method detects an idle process, identifies its respective license, releases the license into the common license pool, and “freezes” the application until the license is reclaimed.
 This method is a global one, intended for all sorts of FlexLM licensed applications.

-In order to configure OpenLM to automatically retrieve idle licenses by the Suspend and Resume method, the administrator needs to follow the following steps:
+In order to configure OpenLM to automatically retrieve idle licenses by the Suspend and Resume method, the administrator needs to follow the steps below.
+For software suites like ArcGIS that use the same license for multiple applications (e.g. ArcMap, ArcCatalog, ArcGlobe), these steps will have to be repeated with the same idle time values for each application that you want to control.

 2. If an Extension Supported application (i.e. ArcGIS, Autocad, Matlab, SolidWorks) has been identified as installed on the computer, the OpenLM Extensions window will open with its selected checkbox.
 You can uncheck a software extension to rule that idle instances of Autocad, Matlab or SolidWorks.

 3. At the end of the installation process, the Agent Configuration dialog window opens.
 Type in the OpenLM server that the Agent is required to connect and click Apply.